maximdeclercq/vtk-hackathon-2021/readme.md

 You're going to scrape the information of a website with rates of hotel rooms.
 Your server is located on [http://35.195.124.189:31123/](http://35.195.124.189:31123/) and represents a very basic OTA (Online Travel Agency, e.g. [Booking.com](https://www.booking.com), [Expedia](https://www.expedia.com/), [Hotels.com](https://nl.hotels.com/) ...) website containing a selected limited dataset of real rates we have taken: they come from [Booking.com](https://www.booking.com) and span about a year in the future.
 The data can be divided into a subset of hotel room rates from Brussels, Amsterdam, Paris and London, extracted earlier this month.
 Accross the site, there are some anti-bot measure being put in place which you'll have to counter.
 When you have extracted all the data and loaded them into a database, you'll have to answer some questions about it.
 The anti-bot measures are different per destination (so hotels in Amsterdam are differently behaving from hotels in London), so you can always start with the easiest destination and already look at the analytics query to calculate whatever you need.
 Later you can add the data about the new destinations.

 If you have any questions about what to do, need help, or have any other question, be sure to ask us.
 We're present with some people to help you out.
+If you are stuck anywhere along one of the tasks for a while, call us to help you.

+# 2. Tasks to do

+Note: we recommend with 2 people starting on the scraping part (2.a.1 and 2.a.2), 1 person working on the transformation part (2.b), and 1 person starting on the data-analysis for the pre-filled dataset (3.b).
+As soon as you get some data from the webscraping, you can start on (3.a) where you are being asked questions about that data.

-# 2. Website scraping
+## 2.a.
+Website scraping

 This part contains the steps to implement the website crawler. which will visit all pages of the website and extract some raw data from it.
 We'll implement it in Python using the framework [Scrapy](https://scrapy.org/).
 This is the most well-known and widely used scraping framework, which we ourselves run as well on a very large scale.

 *Note*: Each group has its own webserver.
-You're thus free to hammer your server without impacting other groups.
 It should be capable of handing the load you will generate during the workshop without much issue.
 Should it be misbehaving or stop working, let us know so we can have a look.

 Start by looking around a bit on the site.
 It's a very simple website with regards to its structure and functionality.
 You can search for a room using the form on the homepage, which will give you a list of matching hotels, and if you click through on each, it will show you the information of the rate.
 For simplicity here, every combination of a hotel, arrival date and departure date only has 1 rate (or no rate of course if it doesn't offer anything for a certain period).
 On real websites, you'll nearly allways get multiple rates with different characteristics; different types of beds, seaside views, with or without breakfast included, some you can cancel without paying and some you cannot ...
 These determine the price you pay.
 On your target website, we have selected just one of them.

 ![OTA](docs_images/ota.png)

-### Setup
+#### Setup

 In order to start, you can checkout the skeleton repository on [Github: blank scraping repo](blank_scraping_repo).
 This contains a Scrapy project with the blanks in the code for you to fill in.
-In order to run it, you'll need to have Python (3) installed.
+In order to run it, you'll need to have Python installed.
 Make a virtual environment for this project and install the requirements for it:

 ```bash
 mkvirtualenv workshop-scrapy